New Rinkel Flour Mill

-Greenfield Mills is the oldest commercial water-powered mill in Indiana.
+Greenfield Mills is a very small town in northern Indiana, just a few miles south of the Michigan border.
+The most notable structure is the New Rinkel flour mill.
+It was the oldest commercial water-powered mill in Indiana.
 It is located in LaGrange county, very close to the Michigan state line.
-Today it sells its pancake mixes and other local products (popcorn, maple syrup, etc.) in its store and online.
-It also provides electricity to a grand total of 11 homes in the neighborhood.
-The Rinkel family has owned the mills for over 100 years and the fifth generation is now involved in the mill operation.
+Before its 2015 closing, it sold pancake mixes and other local products (popcorn, maple syrup, etc.) in its store and online.
+It also provided electricity to a grand total of 11 homes in the neighborhood.
+The Rinkel family owned the mill for over 100 years and five generations were involved in the mill operation.

 1832 - 1904

 A saw mill was built on this site in 1832.
 Later a grist mill was added.
 The mill went through a number of owners before it was purchased by Hery Rinkel in 1904.
 By this time the dam had been washed out and the mill was being used as a dance hall.
 In the early 1800s water power was the only practical way to grind flour.
 By the early 1900s gas and steam engines were available, so water power was no longer necessary.

 1904 - 2013